-1. The purpose of this paper is to examine the validity of the frequently repeated contention that the separation of algorithm and grammar is particularly desirable in automatic parsing programs.
+The purpose of this paper is to examine the validity of the frequently repeated contention that the tripartite approach, consisting in the separation of algorithm and grammar, is particularly desirable in automatic-parsing programs.
 This examination will be restricted to the area of automatic parsing of natural languages with particular attention to the parsing problems encountered in machine translation.

-It must be noted at the outset that in this author's opinion the aim of the automatic parsing component of a machine translation program is the adequate recognition of the boundaries and functions of syntactic units.
-On the basis of this recognition, automatic translation on a sentency-by-sentence rather than word-by-word basis can be effected.
+It must be noted at the outset that in this author's opinion the aim of the automatic-parsing component of a machine-translation program is the adequate recognition of the boundaries and functions of syntactic units.
+On the basis of this recognition, automatic translation on a sentence-by-sentence rather than a word-by-word basis can be effected.

-2. The argument in favor of the separation of algorithm and grammar is roughly the following: many proponents of formal grammar claim that it is possible to construct a single simple parsing algorithm to be used with any of several grammars of a certain type.
-The type of grammar has to be specified very precisely by means of a grammar rule format.
+2. The argument in favor of the tripartite approach is roughly the following: many proponents of formal grammar claim that it is possible to construct a single simple parsing algorithm to be used with any of several grammars of a certain type.
+The type of grammar has to be specified very precisely by means of a grammarrule format.
 These grammars can be written in the form of tables of rules, and the same algorithm can be used alternatively with several of these grammar tables, provided the rule format is adhered to.
 The advantage of this approach is supposed to be greater simplicity and easier checkout and updating of the grammar.
 This is because the algorithm need not be changed every time a correction is made in the grammar: presumably any such correction will be a simple revision of the grammar table.

 3. In assessing the usefulness of the separation of grammar and algorithm, it is important to keep in mind the well-known distinction between context-free and context-sensitive grammars.
-In this author's frame of reference, this distinction can be formulated very simply as follows: a context-free grammar is one in which only the internal structure of a given construction is taken into account; a context-sensitive is one in which both the internal structure and the external functioning are taken into account.
-This view follows from the conception that internal structure and external functioning are two separate related but not identical functional characteristics of the units of language such as syntactic units.
+In this author's frame of reference, this distinction can be formulated very simply as follows: a context-free grammar is one in which only the internal structure of a given construction is taken into account; a context-sensitive one is one in which both the internal structure and the external functioning are taken into account.
+This view follows from the conception that internal structure and external functioning are two separate, related, but not identical, functional characteristics of the units of language such as syntactic units.

 There are two important considerations which follow from this.
-One is that very often the internal structure of construction is not adequate to determine its external functioning.
-The wellknown fact must be taken into account that sequences with identical internal structure may have vastly different modes of external functioning and conversely.
-Examples of this are very common in English, and include many of the frequently cited instances of nesting.
+One is that very often the internal structure of a construction is not adequate to determine its external functioning.
+The well-known fact must be taken into account that sequences with identical internal structure may have vastly different modes of external functioning and conversely.
+Examples of this are very common in English and include many of the frequently cited instances of nesting.
 The second consideration is that the determination of external functioning by context searching is not a simple one-shot operation.
 It is not always possible to formulate a particular single context for a particular sequence that is to be examined.
-Rather, the variety of contextual conditions which may apply to a particular construction may differ from sentence to sentence and the particular conditions that apply can only be determined by a graduated search of a potentially ever extending range of contexts.
-This means that one can not simply talk of context-sensitivity in a grammar but one has to talk of degrees of context-sensitivity.
-In order therefore to parse natural language data adequately, the parsing system has to have, not merely some fixed capability of being sensitive to a certain range of contexts, but it must be capable of modification in terms of increase in context-sensitivity.
+Rather, the variety of contextual conditions which may apply to a particular construction may differ from sentence to sentence, and the particular conditions that apply can be determined only by a graduated search of a potentially ever extending range of contexts.
+This means that one cannot simply talk of context-sensitivity in a grammar but one should talk of degrees of context-sensitivity.
+In order, therefore, to parse natural-language data adequately, the parsing system has to have not merely some fixed capability of being sensitive to a certain range of contexts but a capacity to increase its context-sensitivity.